Amgevita (Adalimumab)

 Driving and Operating Machinery

 Be careful before you drive or use any machines or tools until you know how Amgevita affects you.
-The effects on your ability to drive or use machines while taking Amgevita are not known.
+The effects on your ability to drive or use machines are not known.

 Storage

 Store Amgevita in the refrigerator at 2°C to 8°C. Do not freeze.
-Keep pens or syringes in the original pack to protect from light.
-When necessary, Amgevita may be stored at room temperature (25°C) for a maximum of 14 days, protected from light.
-Once removed from refrigerator, each pen or syringe must be used within 14 days or discarded, even if returned to refrigerator.
-Keep where children cannot reach it.
+Keep in the original carton to protect from light.
+When necessary, may be stored at room temperature (25°C) for maximum 14 days, protected from light.
+Once removed from refrigerator, each pen or syringe must be used within 14 days or discarded.
+Keep out of reach of children.

 Overdose Information

-If you think you have used too much Amgevita, you may need urgent medical attention.
-Immediately phone the Poisons Information Centre (13 11 26), contact your doctor, or go to the Emergency Department at your nearest hospital.
-Do this even if there are no signs of discomfort or poisoning.
-Always take the outer carton of the medicine with you.
+If you think you have used too much Amgevita, seek urgent medical attention immediately.
+Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if you have no symptoms.
+Always bring the medicine carton with you.

 Frequently Asked Questions

 Some medicines may interfere with Amgevita.
 Do not take anakinra with Amgevita.
 Other medicines like abatacept, azathioprine, and 6-mercaptopurine may increase infection risk.
-Always tell your doctor about all medicines you’re taking.
+Always tell your doctor about all medicines, vitamins, and supplements you take.

 There is no information available on the effects of taking Amgevita with alcohol.
 Discuss alcohol use with your doctor.